Cleary–Newman murder

 Newman's father, the newspaper publisher Fred Newman, organized a petition drive to have the trial investigated by the office of New York Governor Charles S. Whitman.
 The investigation turned up numerous failures and irregularities.
 It was said, regarding Gagan's failure to counter the defense's slandering of the victim, that "no more effort was made to show that this boy was a good boy than if a dog had been shot down."
 It also was said, regarding the attempts of potential anti-Cleary witnesses to be heard, that "it was dangerous to talk too much in Haverstraw."

 After the investigation, Cleary was driven from office for financial malfeasance.
 He spent 2½ years in Sing Sing and Comstock prisons for fraud, then ran a tailor shop in Brooklyn.
 Fred Newman died penniless in Brooklyn in 1925, after a fruitless quest to obtain a retrial of Cleary on the murder charge.
 Gagan's political career sank into oblivion, along with the rest of the Cleary machine.

 Cleary's violent disapproval of Newman may be partly attributed to the fact that Fred Newman's newspaper, the Rockland County Messenger, changed from Democratic to Republican in 1906.
 There may have been serious political conflicts between Cleary and Newman.
-In January, 1906, there had been a severe landslide, caused by overdigging of clay deposits at the banks of the Hudson River by the Haverstraw brickmaking industry.
+In January, 1906, there had been a severe landslide, caused by over-digging of clay deposits at the banks of the Hudson River by the Haverstraw brickmaking industry.
 The brickyard owners were accused of negligence, and several lawsuits were filed.
 It is probable that Newman's Republican Messenger sided with the accusers against the brickyard owners, who were supported by the Democrat Cleary.
-(This was the Progressive era in American politics, when Republicans such as Theodore Roosevelt were pressing strongly for reforms of rapacious big business practices.)
+(This was the Progressive Era in American politics, when Republicans such as Theodore Roosevelt were pressing strongly for reforms of rapacious big business practices.)